-Video: Inside the $35k per night Nobu Villa at Caesars Palace
+Video: Inside the $35K per night Nobu Villa at Caesars Palace

 -

-Now Playing: Former Patriots player Aaron Hernandez found dead in jail cell
+Now Playing: Former Patriots player Aaron Hernandez found dead in prison cell